arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-8.md

         ...
 ```

-You know that a parser can.
-It's fair to assume that if `aP` fails,
+It's fair to assume that if `aP` fails, the whole `andThen` must also
-the whole `andThen` must also fail:
+fail:

 ```fsharp